akoidan/pychat/README.md

  1. If something doesn't work you want to check `djangochat/logs` directory.
 If there's no logs in directory you may want to check service stdout: `sudo journalctl -u YOUR_SERVICE`.
 Check that user `http` has access to you project directory.

 # TODO
+* add tornado sinle log file instead of 1 per port, add port param to it
 * webrtc connection lost while transfering file causes js error
 * Add title for room.
 * add scale to painter and Ctrl+Z